 Please note, this option will only add these logo(s) to the particular consultation you are amending.

 There is a sample logo attached to the bottom of this article if you want to experiment with uploading one.
 You can upload it more than once if you want to see how the consultation looks with multiple logos.

-NB: There are a few things to bear in mind when uploading logo files - read how to make images look great in Citizen Space for some pointers.
+Note: There are a few things to bear in mind when uploading logo files - read how to make images look great in Citizen Space for some pointers.

 There are some more options if you choose to add logos:

 iii) Add a URL for each logo if you want users to be able to click on the logos and be taken to the website of that organisation.

 Drag and drop to change the order that the logos appear in.

 No banner image

 You might choose this option if you want this consultation to have a plainer, more serious look.
 It will simply have the title of the consultation.

 2. Preview your changes

 The preview box shows you how your changes will look on desktop or mobile - don’t forget to check that everything is looking good on the mobile view, too.